AMEP and SEE 2017 Tender Outcomes

 For more detailed information on the outcomes of the successful AMEP service providers and contract regions for the new contract period of 1 July 2017 – 30 June 2020, see AMEP and SEE 2017 Tender Outcomes.

 Revised business model for AMEP

 As part of the 2016–17 Budget measures, the Australian Government has announced that it will be releasing a new business model for the Adult Migrant English Program (AMEP).
-The release of the model will align with the new service provider contract period commencing 1 July 2017.
-For more information see the Revised business model for AMEP page.
+The release of the model aligns with the new service provider contract period commencing 1 July 2017.
+For more information see the Revised business model for AMEP.